-12 As mentioned in footnote 5, there are a number of references throughout this Complaint to the entire group of trustees of KRS from the mid-2000s through to date.
-Those references are for context, and may but do not necessarily include named Trustees.
-The trustees named in this action as defendants will generally be referenced as "Trustee," while the Board of KRS, or all trustees then serving will be referenced as "the trustees."
+&lt;sup>10 As mentioned previously, there are a number of references throughout this Complaint to the entire group of trustees of KRS from the mid-2000s through to date.
+Those references are for context and may but do not necessarily include named Trustees.
+The trustees named in this action as defendants will generally be referenced as "Trustee," while the Board of KRS, or all trustees then serving, will be referenced as "the trustees."